awslabs/kubeflow-manifests/website/content/en/docs/component-guides/notebooks.md

 For more information on gettings started with Kubeflow Notebooks, see the [Quickstart Guide](https://www.kubeflow.org/docs/components/notebooks/quickstart-guide/).

+## Access AWS Services from Notebooks

+Use [AWS IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to securely access AWS resources through Kubeflow Notebooks.

+### Configuration

+Prerequisites for setting up AWS IAM for Kubeflow Profiles can be found in the [Profiles component guide](/kubeflow-manifests/docs/component-guides/profiles/#configuration-steps).
+These steps go through creating a profile that uses the `AwsIamForServiceAccount` plugin.
+No additional configuration steps are required.

+### Try it out

+1. Create a Notebook server through the central dashboard.
+2. Navigate to the top left drop down menu and select the profile name for the profile that you created.
+3. Create a Notebook using the [Verify Profile IAM](https://github.com/awslabs/kubeflow-manifests/blob/main/deployments/samples/notebooks/verify_profile_iam_notebook.ipynb) Notebook sample.
+4. Run the Notebook.
+You should see the S3 buckets present in your account.
 ## RDS and S3 credentials for Kubeflow Pipelines and Notebooks

 Set up RDS and S3 credential access to be able to: